caseycesari/GeoJSON.js/README.md

 geojson.js also supports the optional GeoJSON properties `bbox` and `crs`.

-- `crs` - A string identifying a coordinate reference system.
-Only named CRSs are supported at the moment.
-[More information](http://geojson.org/geojson-spec.html#named-crs)
+- `crs` - An object identifying a coordinate reference system.
+[More information](http://geojson.org/geojson-spec.html#coordinate-reference-system-objects)
 - `bbox` - A bounding box for the feature collection.
 An array with the following format: `[y1, x1, y2, x2]`.
 [More information](http://geojson.org/geojson-spec.html#bounding-boxes)

 #### extra